pwnfoo/casper-plus/README.md

-# Casper
+# Casper Plus

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+A theme derived from the default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

 ## Copyright & License